AlejandroPerezB2B/Syncbeateyeeg/README.md

 3.- preprocHeartEyeEEG()

+4.- procHR() -> output from this function are the .xlsx files 'table_HRxxxxx' included in the repository.

 **Notes**

 % Participants 040, 055, and 086 (subjects [27, 41, 72]) encountered errors, prompting us to skip these cases.
 Should the issues be resolved, rerun the pipeline for these participants.
+There is also an unidentified error for participant 012 (subject [6]) when running procHR().

 % Initially, we aimed to process the synchronized EEG-HR-EYE data in a single file.
 However, due to complications with the clean_artifacts function's operation on specific channels, we opted to split the data back into EEG and HR-EYE components for simplicity and to ensure smooth processing.